gloveboxes/dotNET-Core-IoT-Raspberry-Pi-Linux.-How-to-Build-Deploy-and-Debug/README.md

 Review this [Visual Studio Debugger Guide](https://code.visualstudio.com/docs/editor/debugging) if you've not used the debugger before.

-Set a break point in your code, for example at the 15, and from Visual Studio Code click the Debug icon on the Activity bar, ensure "**Publish, Launch and Attach Debugger**" is selected in the dropdown, and click the green run icon.
+Set a breakpoint in your code, for example at the 15, and from Visual Studio Code click the Debug icon on the Activity bar, ensure "**Publish, Launch and Attach Debugger**" is selected in the dropdown, and click the green run icon.

 Your code will build, it will be copied to your Raspberry Pi and the debugger will be attached and you can now start stepping through your code.